Frequently Asked QUESTIONS

 • Prompting is about supporting the development of foundational motor planning pathways .
 In the beginning (acquisition phase) all five types of prompting (gestural, verbal directional, verbal initiation, verbal continuation and verbal eye prompts) are used to support the speller to develop motor skills for spelled communication.

 As the speller’s motor skills and accuracy grow, prompts are faded to using only non-influential prompts - such as initiation, continuation and eye prompts as needed in the application phase.
-Fading prompts in the application phase is important to protect the reliability of the spelled communication by ensuring it’s not influenced by the Communication Partner.

 • A core element of Spellers Method sessions is co-regulation and tailoring strategies to support success.